In line with the agreed Peak District National Park policy on volunteering we are keeping our volunteering offer under regular review.

 Are you passionate about the South West Peak and all it has to offer, but want to explore lots of different projects and areas?
 Becoming an Interpretation Volunteer may be the role for you!
 You can come and assist South West Peak staff and the Communications & Interpretation Officer; Andy Tetlow, in spreading the message of the Partnership at walks, talks and events.
 Training in interpretation and guided walks will be provided.

-The grasslands and meadows of the South West Peak are some of the areas' most photogenic areas; but they also play an essential role in the health of the other plants and animals that call these beautiful fields home.
+The grasslands and meadows of the South West Peak are some of our most photogenic areas; but they also play an essential role in the health of the other plants and animals that call these beautiful fields home.
 Training will be provided by our Glorious Grasslands Officer; Dr. Ann Cantrell, so that you can undertake botanical surveys of haymeadows and pastures.
 This is a great role for those interested in learning more about grasses, flowers and fungi and the important roles they play.

 The South West Peak is looking for folks to work with our Mosaic project; which has a goal of ensuring everyone feels comfortable and welcome in the great outdoors.
 Mosaic Champions will receive training in everything from outdoor navigation to interpretation for guided walks and will help serve as an ambassador for the South West Peak to underrepresented groups from surrounding communities.
 Interested individuals will be working with Helen Betts (Vocational Training Officer) and with Andy Tetlow (Communications & Interpretation Officer).